DonaldPG/PyTAAADL/README.md

 This is a work in progress whose main purpose is education about deep learning techniques to be used on other projects that are not related to finances or investment.

-Back-test performance suggests unrealistic profits.
-I am still trying to locate inconsistencies that cause this.
-Simultaneously, I have been forward-testing since Feb 2018 to observe and benchmark performance against standard stock indices.
+I have been forward-testing since Feb 2018 to observe and benchmark performance against standard stock indices.

 Backtests have terrific performance.
 Forward testing since February 2018, where this system is "paper-traded" manually, initially out-performed the Nasdaq 100 by as much as 10 percent.
 As of July 2019, it is underperforming the Nasdaq by about 10%.
 The code has been continually modified during this period.
 Automatic daily backtests also indicate that this period is one of under-performance that have also been observed, for example in 2000, 2008, and 2015.
 It is too soon to know if this is typical or uncharacteristic of performance in back-tests.